 After the visit, you can send personalized reminders for follow-up visits, prescription refills, and bill payment.
 Giving patients the option to choose their preferred communication method, such as text message, helps to keep them engaged and makes them feel seen.
 Sending an automated survey requesting feedback is another opportunity to build confidence — just asking shows patients that you value their time and opinions.

-Why it matters: succeeding in today’s healthcare environment
+Why patient experience matters: succeeding in today’s healthcare environment

-36% of patients have left a healthcare provider in the last two years
+36% of patients have left a healthcare provider in the last 2 years

 Patients naturally gravitate towards providers and practices that recognize them as individuals.
 This is true no matter what you specialize in or who comprises your patient base.
 We all like to feel seen, heard, and valued — especially in a setting as personal as healthcare.